Outbound Authentication

 Tip

-For production deployment, it is recommended to combine both services with the shared identity instance in a single MTA descriptor.
+For production deployment, we recommend combining both services with the shared identity instance in a single MTA descriptor.

-As server, xflights-srv needs to restrict service sap.capire.flights.data to the technical client calling from of the same application.
+As server, xflights needs to restrict service sap.capire.flights.data to the technical client calling from the same application.
 This can be done by adding pseudo-role internal-user to the service:

 using { sap.capire.flights.data as data } from './data-service';